If You're Depositing in Malaysia

 | Maybank | β | β | β | β | Relatively low | Largest bank, reassuring.
 Plenty of ATMs |

-| CIMB | β | β | β | β | Relatively low | Easy to open and manage eFDs entirely via the app |
+| CIMB | β | β | β | β | Relatively low | Easy to complete eFD entirely via the app |

-| UOB | β | β | β | β | May be slightly higher | Strong in Privilege accounts and foreign currency |
+| UOB | β | β | β | β | Can be slightly higher | Strong in Privilege accounts & foreign currencies |

-| HSBC | β | β | β | β | May be higher | Suited for Premier and foreign currency needs |
+| HSBC | β | β | β | β | Can be higher | Suited for Premier & foreign currency use |

-| Standard Chartered | β | β | β | β | May be higher | Particularly strong in foreign currency management |
+| Standard Chartered | β | β | β | β | Can be higher | Particularly strong in foreign currency management |

-| Public Bank | β | β³ | β | β³ | Relatively low | Steady and reliable; suited for in-branch consultations |
+| Public Bank | β | β³ | β | β³ | Relatively low | Solid & suited for in-branch consultations |

-| RHB | β | β | β | β | Depends on bank conditions | Suitable for both personal and corporate consideration |
+| RHB | β | β | β | β | Depends on bank conditions | Available for both personal and corporate accounts |

-| Purpose | Recommended bank | Reason |
+| Purpose | Recommended Bank | Reason |

 |---|---|---|

-| Want to deposit part of living expenses | Maybank / CIMB | Convenient app and ATM for easy deposits and withdrawals |
+| Deposit part of living expenses | Maybank / CIMB | Convenient app and ATM access for easy deposits and withdrawals |

-| Temporarily hold funds for tuition fees | Maybank / CIMB / UOB | Prioritizing ease of withdrawal and reliability |
+| Temporary storage of tuition funds | Maybank / CIMB / UOB | Focus on ease of withdrawal and reliability |

-| Want to manage a lump sum of RM | UOB / HSBC / SC | Strong for large deposits and foreign currencies |
+| Invest a lump sum of RM | UOB / HSBC / SC | Strong in large deposits and foreign currency |

-| Want to hold funds in USD or other foreign currencies | HSBC / SC / UOB | Comprehensive support for foreign currency accounts |
+| Want to hold funds in foreign currency such as USD | HSBC / SC / UOB | Well-equipped with foreign currency account options |

-| Worried about English / want to consult in Japanese | Public Bank | Some branches may offer Japanese language support |
+| Concerned about English / want to consult in Japanese | Public Bank | Some branches may offer Japanese-language support |

-| Want to manage alongside a corporate account | RHB / UOB / CIMB | Compatible with business use |
+| Want to manage together with a corporate account | RHB / UOB / CIMB | Compatible with business use |

 DepositSimulation

-| Annual interest rate | Interest after 1 year | Total balance |
+| Annual Interest Rate | Interest After 1 Year | Total Balance |

 |---|---|---|